Table of Contents

-The Arkel Dry Lites are well-known for their reliability.
-I’ve met people who’ve been on long tours who were using them.
+The Arkel Dry-Lites are cheap and well-known for their reliability; I’ve met people on very long tours who were happily using them.
 While they have a front profile width on the wide side, they taper from the bottom providing a little extra clearance.
 You can buy them in black or red.

 Bedrock Hermosa UL – US $300

 Bedrock Bags use both X-Pac and ballistic nylon materials to make a light and durable product.
 They have an excellent front profile width given their volume and mount using velcro straps.
 They’re available in six standard colours and eight custom colours.